itu-itis/git-fundamentals-draft-itu-itis21-bandaliyev21/README.md

-# :wave: The Basics of GitHub [MODIFIED BY Kanan Bandaliyev, 150210909]
+# :wave: The Basics of GitHub [MODIFIED BY KANAN BANDALIYEV, 150210909]

 ## 🤓 Course overview and learning outcomes